A Population-centric Approach to the Beauty Contest Game: Population Games

 In the general case, notice that for very small values of $N$ and $m$, e.g. $N=3$ and $m=3$ that the function $\phi(p)$ is always positive.
 It takes either a larger value of $m$ or a larger value of $N$ for $\phi$ to have a root, but for essentially the same reasons as Proposition \ref{inf_pop}, when the root exists it is unique.
 Again, since $0 < p < 1$ and $m > 0$,

 and so $\phi(p) > 0$ if $p \leq 1/2$ as in the infinite population case.
-Though it is difficult to solve for the minimum value explicitly so as to be able to use the intermediate value theorem as in the infinite population case, it is follows that for large $N$ or large $m$ that there exists a root $p^{*} > 1/2$ because of the large $m$ and large $N$ limits and some basic facts about continuous functions.
+Though it is difficult to solve for the minimum value explicitly so as to be able to use the intermediate value theorem as in the infinite population case, it is follows that for large $N$ or large $m$ that there exists a root $p^{*} > 1/2$ because of the large $m$ and large $N$ limits and since $\phi$ is continuous.

 To investigate small values of the parameters, for each $N$ let $m^{*}(N)$ denote the smallest value of $m$ such that there is a root, given that there is at least one such $m$.
 Similarly, for each $m$ let $N^{*}(m)$ be the smallest value of $N$ such that there is a root, given that there is at least one such $N$.
 There exists a solution for all $m > m^{*}(N)$ and for all $N > N^{*}(m)$ if these values exist, respectively.
 Figure \ref{n_star_m_star} demonstrates that very small values of $N$ or $m$ require large values of the other, but once the $N$ exceeds approximately 10, there are solutions for $m \geq 3$.